SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

   ### What am I looking at?
+ #### 1. Who I Want To Read
-1. A proposal for an alternative to a traditional thesis research process which includes
+  * A proposed process for learning from authors whose work I find compelling.
+I see this as an alternative to a more traditional Literature Review

+ #### 2. Pleasure Mapping
-    * **Silo Map** A map of people I want to read (*alternative to a Literature Review*)
+  * A facilitation guide for pleasure mapping.
+This is something I want to do to jump-start my own thinking about what makes a pleasurable place.
-    * **Pleasure Mapping** A facilitation guide for learning more about pleasure

-2. Some initial thoughts about my intended research topic: pleasure and urban planning
-    * **Ideas on Pleasure and Urban Planning** that I'm Interested in Exploring
-    * **Writing Excerpts** exploring pleasure
+ #### 3. Pleasure Questitions
+  * Some questions/things I currently want to explore.

+ #### 4. Writing Excerpts
+  * Three excerpts from my current exploration of pleasure and space

+ #### 5. How is this infrastructure
-3. Some thoughts on how this is infrastructure
+  * Some notes about how this is expieremental and how it is infrastructure

  ```
 \|/          (__)